12mre1/12mre1.github.io/_posts/2020-12-30-Spam-Classification-From-Scratch-With-Naive-Bayes.md

 using the python language not only to run the model itself, but also to preprocess the dataset.
 To train the model, I'll be using a dataset of emails created for [this Kaggle competition](https://www.kaggle.com/uciml/sms-spam-collection-dataset?select=spam.csv).
 You can freely download the data in csv format
 (in fact I encourage you to do so and follow along with this post).
 To run the necessary packages, i'm using a google colab notebook, but you can easily use this code on your local machine, or in an IDE (e.g. Anaconda).
+Here is a rough outline of the concepts I cover:

+1. Tokenization
+2. Converting tokens to lowercase
+3. Removing punctuation and special characters
+4. Removing stopwords
+5. Stemming and Lemmatization
+6. Removing blank tokens
+7. Splitting data into train/test
+8. Fitting the Naive Bayes Model
+9. Evaluating prediction on the test set

 To begin, I load the data into colab.
 The following code is unique to colab, and just lets me upload the csv file from my drive:
 ```python
 # Load the dataset